dlab-berkeley/GitHub-Fundamentals/lessons/01_GitHub_Basics.md

  The process of merging the changes in this way allows people to work in parallelon the `main` repo without modifying the `main` branch.
 Couple this with Github's platform for handling PRs, and you have a powerful tool for incorporating parallel changes into a repository.<br>
  Let's give this a shot!
 You are going to make a change to an existing repositoryand submit a pull request for it.
 We'll be working in a repository called`Git-Playground` which is available on the D-Lab Github at [thislink](https://github.com/dlab-berkeley/Git-Playground).<br>

-1. **Forking the repository.** An extra step you can take when working on a   collaborative repository is to **fork** the repo.
+### 1. **Forking the repository.**
+An extra step you can take when working on a collaborative repository is to **fork** the repo.
 This creates a copy of the   repository on your own Github account, which you're free to change at will.
 You can still, however, pull changes from the original repo, and make pull requests with your own changes.
 Go ahead and fork the repo that I just created.
 See the image below for where to find the button:<br>
  ![forking](../img/fork.png)<br>

+### 2. **Cloning.**
-2. **Cloning.** Clone the forked repo to your local machine.<br>
+Clone the forked repo to your local machine.<br>

+### 3. **Branching.**
-3. **Branching.** Create a new branch on your local machine using the command   `git checkout -b BRANCH_NAME` or `git branch -c BRANCH_NAME`.
-Choose a branch name that feels appropriate to   you.
-Run `git status` afterward to see how things changed.
-You can check out which branches you have, and which you are currently on,   by running `git branch`.<br>
+Create a new branch on your local machine.
+Choose a branch name that feels appropriate to you.<br>

-4. **Commit a change.** Create a new file with some text, stage it, and commit   it.<br>
+### 4. **Commit a change.**
+Create a new file with some text, stage it, and commit it.<br>

-5. **Push the change.** Push the change on this branch to your remote repo.
-You'll still use `git push`, but the command is slightly different: it will   be `git push origin BRANCH_NAME`.
-You're pushing to the remote (`origin`) on   the `BRANCH_NAME` branch.<br>
+### 5. **Push the change.**
+Push the change on this branch to your remote repo. <br>

-6. **Make the Pull Request.** Go to the `Git-Playground` repository on Github.
+### 6. **Make the Pull Request.**
+Go to the `Git-Playground` repository on Github.
 You should see something like the following image pop up.
 Github can already tell you made a change, and gives you the option to make a pull request!
 If you don't see this button, no worries - go to the "Pull Requests" button next to Issues, and you can manually make one there.
 Follow the instructions for making the pull request, and we'll merge a couple of them!<br>

  ![pr](../img/pr.png)<br>